penguinite/onbox/DESIGN.md

 # Make it so easy its hard to screw up...
 ```

 You might think this looks lame or boring but it's easy to implement, probably faster than whatever TOML parser we're using and maybe even safer from a supply chain perspective.
+I would want to avoid using third-party modules as much as possible since I want to write my own code that I can understand.

 ### Make sure every request to config data is double-checked